cirrusdata/cdsexec/README.md

 ## Mock Features

+### Single Command Mock

-The `mockcmd` subpackage provides a `MultiCmdMock` function for creating mock commands:
+The `mockcmd` subpackage provides several utility functions for creating single command mocks:

+- `MakeMockCmdWithOutput`: Creates a mock command with fixed output
+- `MakeMockCmdWithOutputGenericError`: Creates a mock command that returns a generic error
+- `MakeMockCmdWithOutputSpecificError`: Creates a mock command with fixed output and a specific error
+- `MakeMockCmd`: Creates a mock command from a pre-configured `MockCmd` struct

+### Multi-Command Mock

+The `MultiCmdMock` function creates a mock that can handle multiple command configurations:

 ```go
 func MultiCmdMock(configs ...CommandConfig) cdsexec.CommandConstructor